0xMNT/Zettelkasten/Fleeting Notes/Kubernetes.md

 # Worker Nodes

-[[Pods]] are the smallest deployable units in Kubernetes.
+[[Pod|Pods]] are the smallest deployable units in Kubernetes.
 Each pod can contain one or more containers that share the same network namespace and storage.

 ---
 # Resources